Willow General Purpose Sync Protocol

 The dynamic part of the entry’s AuthorisationToken.

 The ReconciliationSendEntry messages let peers transmit Entries as part of 3d range-based set reconciliation.
-These messages may only be sent after a ReconciliationAnnounceEntries message has announced the containing 3dRange, and the number of messages must not exceed the announced number of Entries.
-The transmitted Entries must be included in the announced 3dRange.
+These messages may only be sent after a ReconciliationAnnounceEntries with its is_empty flag set to false, or a ReconciliationTerminatePayload with its is_final flag set to false.
+The transmitted Entries must be included in the 3dRange of the corresponding ReconciliationAnnounceEntries message.

 No ReconciliationAnnounceEntries or ReconciliationSendEntry message may be sent after a ReconciliationSendEntry message, until a sequence of zero or more ReconciliationSendPayload messages followed by exactly one ReconciliationTerminatePayload message has been sent.
+If the is_final flag of the ReconciliationTerminatePayload message is set to false, then another ReconciliationSendEntry message may be sent.
+Otherwise, another ReconciliationAnnounceEntries message may be sent.

 ReconciliationSendEntry messages use the ReconciliationChannel.